Environmental Health Services

-SJBPH’s Environmental Health (EH) team protects the health of the public and the environment.
-In Archuleta, La Plata, and San Juan Counties, EH:
+SJBPH’s Environmental Health (EH) team protects the health of the public and the environment by:

-- licenses and inspects retail food vendors to prevent the spread of food-borne illness
+- licensing and inspecting retail food establishments to prevent the spread of food-borne illness

-- inspects child care facilities to ensure healthy surroundings for our youngsters
+- inspecting child care facilities to ensure healthy surroundings for our youngsters

-- regulates, permits and inspects septic systems to protect water quality in our rivers and aquifers
+- regulating, permitting and inspecting septic systems to protect water quality in our rivers and aquifers

-- monitors water quality in the Animas River watershed to keep the public safe
+- monitoring water quality in the Animas River watershed to keep the public safe

-- operates a laboratory offering drinking water and wastewater testing for bacteria
+- operating a laboratory offering drinking water and wastewater testing for bacteria

 Information on our programs and on several other environmental health concerns can be found in the tabs below.